Architecture Overview

 Used for all user authentication.
 The FIDO2 exchange happens between the YubiKey (authenticator), the Vouch CLI (client), and the Vouch server (relying party).

 - Registration (enrollment): The YubiKey generates a key pair.
-The public key is sent to the server.
+The public key is sent to the server along with an attestation certificate.
 The private key never leaves the hardware.
+When attestation verification is enabled, the server validates the certificate chain against pinned Yubico root CA certificates to confirm the key is a genuine hardware device.

 - Authentication (login): The server sends a challenge.
 The YubiKey signs it with the private key after PIN + touch verification.
 The server validates the signature against the stored public key.